Free Independence and Unitary Design from Random Matrix Product Unitaries: Random Matrix Product Unitaries

-Our goal is to assess how well the RMPU ensemble---denoted by $\mathcal{R}$ and induced by the Haar measure over the local tensors $U_i$---reproduces global Haar values of quantities that go beyond the regime of standard (relative error) designs, namely OTOCs [Eq.~\eqref{eq:otoc}] and the frame potential.
+Our goal is to assess how well the RMPU ensemble---denoted by $\mathcal{R}$ and induced by the Haar measure over the component unitaries $U_i$---can reproduce global Haar values of quantities that go beyond the regime of unitary designs, such as the free independence of Heisenberg operators.
 Recalling Eq.~\eqref{eq:moment} and using blue and orange to depict $U$ and $U^\ast$, respectively, the moment operator of the RMPU ensemble given by